 Sober living is amazing but getting through the first year is a challenge.
 Recovery is uncomfortable.
-Instead of living in the familiar state of chaos your addiction provided, now, you’re forced to look at life through sober eyes.
+Instead of living in the normal state of chaos, your addiction provided now forces you to look at life through sober eyes.
 Sobriety is all about change, and change is scary.
 There’s also a lot of pressure associated with recovery.
-You put pressure on yourself to succeed at recovery.
-Also, you have family and friends standing behind you and you feel pressure not to let them down.
-Let’s be real, life in recovery can feel boring at first.
+You put pressure on yourself to succeed in recovery.
+Also, you have family and friends standing behind you, and you feel pressure not to let them down.
+Let’s be real; life in recovery can feel boring at first.
 Before sobriety, you had your addiction and all the people you hung out with when you were using.
 That was your life.
-Now what do you do?
+Now, what do you do?
 It’s not uncommon for a person in recovery to feel bored, restless, and lonely.

 A Closer Look at Triggers

-Add triggers to the mix and you have a recipe for relapse.
+Add triggers to the mix, and you have a recipe for relapse.
 You’ll deal with two types of triggers.
 People, places, and things.
 These are physical triggers.
 You walk by the old party house where you used drugs or alcohol.
-Maybe you run into old friends you used with.
+Maybe you run into old friends you used to.
 You might even see an object you associate with using.
 Then you have mental triggers.
-A mental trigger could be your ex who caused you a lot of emotional pain.
+A mental trigger could be your ex, who caused you a lot of emotional pain.
 Parents and other family members can also act as triggers.
-Some triggers are associated with trauma such as physical and sexual abuse.
+Some triggers are associated with trauma, such as physical and sexual abuse.
 Whatever your triggers are, they’re unique to you and your recovery.

 Why Relapse Is Considered to Be Part of the Recovery Experience